Pontifical North American College: 21st century

 In 2009 and 2010, NAC renovated an 18th-century residence on the Villa Gabrielli property, naming it Casa O'Toole.
-It became the home for the NAC's Institute for Continuing Theological Education, a continuing formation program for priests ordained ten years or more.
-In addition, NAC build a new convent there for the religious sisters who make up part of the NAC staff.
+It became the home for the NAC's Institute for Continuing Theological Education, a continuing formation program for priests ordained for ten years or more.
+In addition, NAC built a new convent there for the religious sisters who make up part of the NAC staff.
 In January 2015, the NAC opened a new 10-story tower on the main Janiculum Hill building, funded by donations from a couple in Oklahoma.
 The new construction houses classrooms, gathering space, liturgical practice chapels, and administrative offices.